Texas Hold'em FAQ

 One final mention goes to PokerStove, which is a superb equity calculator that is totally free.
 This is a very handy tool that all regular players use from time to time.

-These three programs offer very similar services, but which is the best?
+These two programs offer very similar services, but which is the best?

-At the time of writing (October 2010), Holdem Manager is top, closely followed by PokerTracker with PokerOffice falling far behind both.
+At the time of writing (October 2010), Holdem Manager is top, closely followed by PokerTracker.

 The great thing with these programs is that they all offer free trials, so it is a good idea to try them all out and see which you like the best.
-One of the main problems with PokerOffice is that they charge an annual fee to use the software, whereas with HEM and PT3 you only have to pay a one-time fee of either $80 or $90.
+To use either HEM and PT full time you only have to pay a one-time fee of either $80 or $90.

-I also personally prefer using HoldemManager out of the three.
+I also personally prefer using PokerTracker out of the two.

 - Can I get this poker software for free from somewhere (if you know what I mean)?